 The Art Style

-At the time, I was fascinated by traditional Mysore and Tanjore paintings because they are incredibly difficult to make, while my wife, Nupur, is a big fan of Madhubani paintings.
+At the time, I was fascinated by traditional Mysore and Tanjore paintings because they are incredibly difficult to make, while I have always adored Madhubani paintings.
 I tried Mysore painting style a few times and got some understanding of rounded shapes, repeated patterns everywhere, outlines, keeping things symmetric, preferring orthographic instead of perspective, very little to no natural chaos and not overly fit human figures.
 Madhubani paintings were good to look for colors.

 This was a big part away from my VFX background because as VFX Artists we love dramatic perspective angles, and creating controlled chaos with Gaussian distribution.